 Website Phishing: Performed through fake websites that appear similar to genuine websites.

 Pharming: A technique that redirects you to fake websites even when you provide the correct website address.

 Phishing is usually done through email spoofing or instant messaging.
 These emails and messages will have hyperlinks that often directs the users to enter sensitive and confidential information on a fake website, which may appear and function the same way as the genuine or legitimate one.

 Install anti-phishing software: Ensure that a reputed antivirus software, or Internet Security Suite that has anti-phishing software as an add-on, is installed.
 The add-on will usually be available as a toolbar.

 Beware of attachments and SMS from unknown sources: Do not click hyperlinks or open attachments received through unsolicited email messages or SMS.
 Verify the authenticity of the email attachments before downloading and opening them because a malicious software will compromise the security of your digital device.

 Never share confidential information: Do not share confidential information with anyone through any medium, including email messages and telephone calls.

 The anti-phishing software is usually a program that has capabilities to detect phishing-related threats in websites and e-mail messages, and thereby protect you against frauds.
-In most cases, the software such as 360 internet protection, Adguard AdBlocker etc is integrated with the web browser and email clients in the form of a toolbar that correctly displays the name of the website you are visiting.
+In most cases, the software such as 360 internet protection, Adguard AdBlocker etc is integrated with the web browser in the form of a toolbar that correctly displays the name of the website you are visiting.
 This toolbar enables you to identify the fraudulent websites that disguise as genuine websites.
 Usually, the anti-phishing software is bundled with an antivirus software or Internet security suite.